‘Hard to control emotions’ amid Kherson flooding, says Ukrainian aid worker

 “We are ready to help, and we know how to organise this, but it is resources (we need).”

-Mr Novak has urged people to donate bed sheets, sleeping bags, food and toiletries.
+Mr Novak has urged people in Ukraine to donate bed sheets, sleeping bags, food and toiletries if they can.

 Depaul International, which receives funding from the Disasters Emergency Committee’s (DEC) Ukraine Humanitarian Appeal, is accepting monetary donations on its website which will go towards providing more beds at hostels, food, hygiene essentials and aid.